 Today I did a bit of cleaning, both literally (I now have almost all of the yarn cleared off the top of the piano) and figuratively and some of that included the yellow ribbons I have been crocheting.

-My figurative “cleaning” centered on weaving in ends on my current crochet projects, one of which is to make about 100 crochet cancer awareness ribbons that I need to have done and sent to California before April 12.
+My figurative “cleaning” centered on weaving in ends on my current crochet projects, one of which is to make about 100 crochet yellow ribbons that I need to have done and sent to California before April 12.

 I have been making at least five most days, but my efforts at weaving in ends have been much more haphazard, so when I was packing up a crochet bag of “things to do while waiting at a trumpet lesson,” I included what turned out to 17 yellow ribbons with ends in need of being woven in and which I was able to dispatch in under the allotted 45 minutes of the lesson: